IntersectMBO/cardano-haskell-packages/README.md

 2. Obtain package names and versions from the cabal files
 3. Create the corresponding `meta.toml` files
 4. Commit the changes to the repository

+You can tell the script to override the package version either by passing the version explicitly or by adding a "revision number" (see below).

 ## How do I add a patched versions of a Hackage package to this package repository?